neroshop/neroshop/external/curl/docs/INTERNALS.md

 ## `CURLRES_IPV6`

  this host has `getaddrinfo()` and family, and thus we use that.
-The host may not be able to resolve IPv6, but we don't really have to take that into account.
-Hosts that aren't IPv6-enabled have `CURLRES_IPV4` defined.
+The host may not be able to resolve IPv6, but we do not really have to take that into account.
+Hosts that are not IPv6-enabled have `CURLRES_IPV4` defined.

 ## `CURLRES_ARES`